nickoneill/PermissionScope/README.md

 ### PermissionScope registers user notification settings, not remote notifications
 Users will get the prompt to enable notifications when using PermissionScope but it's up to you to watch for results in your app delegate's `didRegisterUserNotificationSettings` and then register for remote notifications independently.
 This won't alert the user again.
 You're still responsible for handling the shipment of user notification settings off to your push server.

+### Notes about location
-### You must set these Info.plist keys for location to work!
+**You must set these Info.plist keys for location to work**

 Trickiest part of implementing location permissions?
 You must implement the proper key in your Info.plist file with a short description of how your app uses location info (shown in the system permissions dialog).
 Without this, trying to get location  permissions will just silently fail. *Software*!

-Use NSLocationAlwaysUsageDescription or NSLocationWhenInUseUsageDescription where appropriate for your app usage.
+Use `NSLocationAlwaysUsageDescription` or `NSLocationWhenInUseUsageDescription` where appropriate for your app usage.
 You can specify which of these location permissions you wish to request with `.LocationAlways` or `.LocationInUse` while configuring PermissionScope.